 Pressure from lobbyists has forced the leisure industry to officially lift the stigma attached to sedentary intoxication.

-Millions of people will spend the weekend watching a pile of bottles and cans steadily obscure the view of their television before downing a pint of water and crawling into bed some time after midnight on Sunday.
+Millions of people will spend this weekend watching a pile of bottles and cans steadily obscure the view of their television before downing a pint of water and crawling into bed some time after midnight on Sunday.

 Desk occupant Nikki Hollis said: “That bitch in accounts always looks down her nose at me when she lists her weekend itinerary of craft fairs and museums and I just mumble something about having a quiet one.

 “But this lunch break when she asks I’m going to list all the booze I’ve got in my fridge, and give her a pitying look when she says she has no plans for being sick down her front at 3am on Sunday morning.”

 As life in the UK becomes increasingly bleak, drinksitting will become even more popular, with most Monday work conversations including the phrases ‘they were all pissy so I just binned them’ and ‘let off with a caution’.

 Hollis said: “Next weekend I might try the bars at the National Portrait Gallery and the Barbican Centre before shotgunning some Stella in the park next to the London Eye.
 It’ll be a nice day out for the kids.”